 Working in Berlin

-The number of employed persons increased by 3.4 percent compared to the previous year to more than 2.1 million in 2022.
-That was around 70,000 more people than the average for 2021.
-As in the years before Corona, Berlin has the highest percentage increase of all Federal states.
-The nationwide average was +1.3 percent.
-Compared to the pre-crisis level of 2019, about 89,200 more people (+4.3 percent) were employed.
+The number of employed persons increased by 1.6 percent compared to the previous year to roughly 2.2 million in 2023.
+That was around 34,000 more people than the average for 2022.
+The nationwide average was +0.7 percent.

 Berlin’s largest employers

-Berlin's largest employer is Deutsche Bahn with more than 20.000 employees, followed by Charité, the Vivantes Network for Health, Berliner Verkehrsbetriebe (BVG) and Deutschen Post DHL.
+Berlin's largest employer is Deutsche Bahn with more than 20.000 employees, followed by Charité, the Vivantes Network for Health, Berliner Verkehrsbetriebe (BVG), Tesla and Deutschen Post DHL.

 Here you can find the list of Berlin’s top 100 employers.